ROAD TRIPS MADE EASY

 Charge in minutes, for free

-Tesla Superchargers allow Model S owners to travel for free between cities along well-traveled highways in North America and Europe.
+Tesla Superchargers allow Model S owners to travel for free between cities along well-traveled highways in North America, Europe and Asia.
 Superchargers provide half a charge in as little as 20 minutes and are strategically placed to allow owners to drive from station to station with minimal stops.

 Complete West and East Coast coverage